-In addition to delivering fonts to your websites, Typekit also syncs fonts for use a wide range of applications, such as Photoshop, Illustrator, InDesign, Microsoft Office, and iWork.
+In addition to delivering fonts to your websites, Typekit also syncs fonts for use in a wide range of applications, such as Photoshop, Illustrator, InDesign, Microsoft Office, and iWork.
 You can use synced fonts for print design, website mockups, word processing, and more.

 Download the Creative Cloud desktop application

 Fonts are synced from Typekit to your computer via the free Creative Cloud desktop application.
 If you do not have the software installed, download it from https://creative.adobe.com/products/creative-cloud.
 (If you are asked to sign in, use the same Adobe ID email and password that you use for Typekit.)

 Start by browsing the library of fonts.
 You can toggle between font collections with the Browse Mode selector at the top of the right sidebar.